singhprincejeet/sentiment_analysis/README.md

 - Porter Stemmer
 - Christopher Potts' emoticon regex
 - General Inquirer Lexicon of pre-classified positive and negative words
+- Stop word list as provided in Assignment 1

 ### Step 1
  - bag of words model (words as features).